Transformation Of A Circle

 4. Dilation: Resizing the Circle

 Dilation involves scaling the circle, either enlarging or shrinking it.
-This transformation is centered around a point, often (but not necessarily) the center of the circle.
+That's why this transformation is centered around a point, often (but not necessarily) the center of the circle.
 A dilation with a scale factor k multiplies the distance of each point from the center of dilation by k.
 If k > 1, the circle is enlarged; if 0 < k < 1, it's shrunk; and if k = 1, it remains unchanged.

 5. Inversion: A More Complex Transformation